prediction2020/explainable-predictive-models/README.md

 ### Performance Results

-The table below presents the performance results calculated as AUC scores over 50 splits.
+The table below presents the performance results of the different models calculated as AUC scores over 50 splits.

 | Model      | Value  | AUC (training) | AUC (test) |
 |------------|--------|----------------|------------|